3nol/how-to-git/02_staging/README.md

 ### Removing from staging area

-Use this command for removing a one or multiple files from the staging area:
+Use this command for removing one or multiple files from the staging area:

 - `git restore --staged <path>` \
     Does not change the content at the path, but unstages it.